 LANDSCAPING @ HP

-Our Landscaper is Mr. Eric Roscoe from Maximum Services, who works with our Master Gardener, Ms. Linda Weeks, to make HP look beautiful.
+Our Landscaper is Mr. Bobby Hanna from Maximum Services, who works with our Master Gardener, Ms. Linda Weeks, to make our community beautiful.

 The Landscaping Team is developing new methodologies and protocols which should enhance efficiency, save us money, and make landscaping changes easier for our residents.
 In the end, our residents, the HPA budget, and the landscaping company will all benefit from this organized, efficient approach to landscaping issues.

-Check out the new lighting at the Jog Road and El Clair islands inside the front and rear gate.
-It looks 100% better than it was in the dark.
+Check out the lighting at the Jog Road and El Clair islands inside the front and rear gate.

 Fruit Trees: For various reasons, all fruit trees are prohibited on HPA property.
 Unit owners should immediately remove them or ask Maximum Services to remove them.
 If this request is completed prior to October 31st, there will be No Charge to the unit owner.
 However, after October 31st, if there are any fruit trees in one of our yards, they will be removed and the unit owner will receive a bill.
 If you have any questions, please speak with Eric or Linda Weeks.

-- The Landscape Committee decided they would no longer automatically give 6 plants to residents who request them.
+- The Landscapers decided they would no longer automatically give 6 plants to residents who request them.

 - Be advised that residents can purchase plants, mulch, stones, and edging from Maximum Landscaping.
 They must fill out a work order on our website or in person at the clubhouse front desk.
-Eric will contact them and give them suggestions, ideas, and a price.
-All work will be scheduled after contract work is completed.
-Please read the rules below.
+Eric or Linda will contact them and give unit owners suggestions, ideas, and a price.
+All work will be scheduled for 2 days during the last week of the month.
+Remember, there is no charge for labor, unit owners only pay for the plants or trees.

 - All new plants must be approved by Maximum Services; they must be compatible with the south Florida environment.